-- We strongly recommend using virtualenvs (virtualenvwrapper works great) for everything python related
+- We strongly recommend using virtualenvs (virtualenvwrapper works great) for everything related to Python.

-- In OSX, specially latest versions that might have System Integrity Protection, pip might fail.
-Try with virtualenvs, or install with other user
+- In OSX, especially the latest versions that may have System Integrity Protection, pip may fail.
+Try using virtualenvs, or

 Install from brew (OSX)¶

-There is a brew recipe, so in OSX, you can install conan with
+There is a brew recipe, so in OSX, you can install Conan as follows:

 $ brew update $ brew install conan

 The easiest way to install Conan on Arch Linux is by using one of the Arch User Repository (AUR) helpers, e.g., yay, aurman, or pakku.

 For example, the following command installs Conan using

 Alternatively, build and install Conan manually using